GUIDELINES 2018 Walter Mangold Language Scholarships

 Walter Mangold Language Scholarships are available to applicants who:

 - are currently resident in the state of Victoria;

-- are currently enrolled full-time in an award course at a tertiary institute in Victoria;
+- are currently enrolled in an undergraduate award course at a tertiary institute in Victoria;

-- have completed, or expect to complete, the second-year level academic requirements in a modern language before they travel abroad;
+- have completed, or expect to complete, the second-year level academic requirements in a language other than English before they travel abroad;

 - are accepted for enrolment by the overseas host university into a full-time program of 3 to 12 month's duration, commencing in the period from 1 July 2018 to 31 December 2018.